Sidmouth: Folk festival

 Sidmouth Folk Festival is an annual folk festival in early August attracting musicians and visitors.
 It became less financially viable over the years and in 2005 the last of the commercial sponsors, essential for its existence, pulled out.
 To continue the tradition, individuals grouped together to form Sidmouth FolkWeek Productions, a limited company.
 Since the change of format, the event has been held on a smaller scale, with no arena at the Knowle, though marquees are still erected in the Blackmore Gardens and The Ham at the eastern end of the town.
 The popular late-night extra feature is also run at Bulverton on the edge of Sidmouth next to the main campsite.

 Sidmouth town band

 During the summer, Sidmouth Town Band, a brass band, play a series of concerts in the Connaught Gardens each Sunday at 8pm from late May until early September.
 The earliest record of the band is from a photograph of 1862.

+Sidmouth Jazz and Blues Festival

+The Sidmouth Jazz and Blues Festival was launched in June 2022, when performers included Ian Siegal, Italian jazz guitarist Antonio Forcione, the Ronnie Scott's All Stars, Joe Stilgoe, and Mica Paris.
+The 2023 lineup included Curtis Stigers, The Brand New Heavies, Mud Morganfield, and Courtney Pine; Tony Hadley, Andrew Roachford & MF Robots, Roberto Fonseca, Ruby Turner, Elles Bailey, and Mica Millar performed in 2024.
+In 2025 the festival featured Curtis Stigers, Soul II Soul, and Eric Bibb, among others.

+The 2026 festival was held between 22 and 25 May 2026, and featured Jools Holland, Emeli Sandé, Macy Gray, Incognito, Jonah Hitchens, Luke Marzec, Pete Josef, and the Neil Angilley trio.